-You undoubtedly spend a significant amount of money on every employee in ways that they do not always see or appreciate.
+You spend a significant amount of money on every employee in ways that employees do not see or appreciate.
 A handbook allows you to take credit for all that you do for workers.
-Without going into a great deal of detail, your handbook should list all of the benefits provided by you at no cost to the employee (e.g., workers' compensation in most states), subsidized by you (e.g., medical insurance); those which you make available for purchase at reduced rates (e.g., short-term disability insurance); or those available through payroll deduction (e.g., a credit union).
+Without a great deal of detail, a handbook should list all of the benefits provided by you at no cost to the employee (e.g., workers' compensation in most states), subsidized by you (e.g., medical insurance) available for purchase at reduced rates (e.g., short-term disability insurance) or just available through payroll deduction (e.g., a credit union).
 Additionally, a handbook should refer to various types of paid and unpaid time off offered to employees.

-Win Unemployment Claims And Lawsuits
+Help To Win Unemployment Claims And Lawsuits

-Finally, in case the need arises, a well-written handbook is the first step in a successful defense of unemployment or other legal claims.
+In case the need arises, a well-written handbook is the first step of a successful defense of unemployment or other legal claims.
 In most states, winning an unemployment claim requires proof that the terminated employee was on notice of a certain rule and had been warned that violating the rule would lead to disciplinary action up to and including immediate termination.

-Likewise, many employment lawsuits hinge on consistent treatment of employees or ensuring that they were on notice about important company policies and procedures.
-The page of the handbook containing the applicable policy, as well as the signed acknowledgement form, could be critical to the defense of unemployment or other legal claims.
-Certainly, you can expect that these documents will be exhibits in any litigation; they can help you win or at least minimize damages.
+Likewise, many employment lawsuits hinge on consistent treatment of employees and/or ensuring that employees were on notice of important company policies and procedures.
+The page of the handbook containing the applicable policy, as well as the signed acknowledgement form, should be critical to the defense of unemployment or other legal claims.
+Certainly, you can expect that these documents will be exhibits in any litigation and can help you win or at least minimize damages.